 I am a 6th year graduate student and Steven Nelson Fellow working on spectroscopy and polarimetry of core collapse supernovae with Alex Filippenko, with a particular emphasis on those exhibiting circumstellar interaction.
 One of the primary goals of my research is to map the geometry of supernova explosions, exploring the degree of asymmetry in the ejecta.
 My interests extend to multimessenger astronomy, specifically gravitational wave cosmology and optical follow-up of compact objects.
 I received my B.S. in Physics from UC Santa Barbara, where I worked with Andy Howell on the...

-I’m a second year graduate studying high energy transients at radio wavelengths.
-In particular, I work on the observation and radio analysis of core collapse supernova with significant CSM interaction.
+I’m a third year graduate student studying high energy transients at radio wavelengths.
+In particular, I focus on the observation and radio analysis of core collapse supernova with significant emission many years to decade post explosion.